 Requests for language interpreters may be presented to the ADA Coordinator.
 The request may be made orally or in writing.
 Whenever possible the request should be made at least ten (10) days in advance of the date when the interpreter is needed.

-If you believe you have been denied a "reasonable" accommodation and wish to dispute the denial, submit a complaint within 10 business days after the complainant becomes aware of the alleged violation.
+If you believe you have been denied a "reasonable" accommodation by Bay County and wish to dispute the denial, submit a complaint within 10 business days after the complainant becomes aware of the alleged violation.

 Bay County Corporation Counsel

 Bay City, MI 48708